garysgray/avoider-revamp/Avoider-Game-HTML5-master/README.md

 Built with **vanilla JS** and **Canvas**
 Work in progress, evolving into a **mini game engine**
 Made for learning, experimenting, and future projects

 ---

+### Setup / How to Run
+- Clone or download the repository.
+- Open the Avoider-Game-HTML-master folder
+- Click the index.html file to run it.
+- Works with any modern browser (Chrome, Firefox, Edge).
+- No build step required (pure vanilla JS).

+---